explosion/spaCy/extra/DEVELOPER_DOCS/Satellite Packages.md

 These repos are used for organizing data around spaCy, but are not something an end user would need to install as part of using the library.

 - [spacy-models](https://github.com/explosion/spacy-models): This repo contains metadata (but not training data) for all the spaCy models.
-This includes information about where their training data came from, version compatability, and performance information.
+This includes information about where their training data came from, version compatibility, and performance information.
 It also includes tests for the model packages, and the built models are hosted as releases of this repo.
 - [wheelwright](https://github.com/explosion/wheelwright): A tool for automating our PyPI builds and releases.
 - [ec2buildwheel](https://github.com/explosion/ec2buildwheel): A small project that allows you to build Python packages in the manner of cibuildwheel, but on any EC2 image.
 Used by wheelwright.